Food Guide

 • Moamba de galinha: Palm-based chicken stew.

-• Calulu: Slow-cooked fish/veg with local greens.
+• Calulu: Slow-cooked fish or vegetables with local greens.

-Delivery & Payments
+Delivery and Payments

 • Do restaurants in Luanda accept credit cards?